michaelpradel/LExecutor/README.md

       For the Pynguin baseline, make sure to include `--tests` and give the path to the generated tests, i.e. `pynguin_tests.txt`, to `--files` when executing `RunExperiments.py`

-5. Process and combine the raw data generated
+5. Process and combine the raw data generated:

       `python -m lexecutor.evaluation.CombineData`

 #### Data analysis and plots generation

-TO DO: Add links to notebooks
+The code to get the plots for RQ2 and table content for RQ3 is available at `./src/notebooks/analyze_code_coverage_effectiveness_and_efficiency.ipynb`